sf-wdi-37/ruby-oop-reading/readme.md

 Every time an instance of `Car` is assigned a color, it will have its *own* instance variable named `@color`.

-Since we don't *have* to put parentheses around method parameters when we call them, we can change a car's color with familiar syntax:
+Note: since we don't *have* to put parentheses around method parameters when we call them, we can change a car's color with familiar syntax:

 ```ruby
 # see it in action: